asciinema/asciinema/README.md

     asciinema play -i 2 first.cast

-You can pass `-i 2` to `asciinema rec` too, to set it permanently on a recording.
+You can pass `-i 2` to `asciinema rec` as well, to set it permanently on a recording.
 Idle time limiting makes the recordings much more interesting to watch, try it.

-If you want to watch and share it on the web upload it:
+If you want to watch and share it on the web, upload it:

     asciinema upload first.cast